darklang/docs/docs/contributing/adding-your-first-test.md

 Let's talk you through the first contribution.
 You'll write a small unit test for a built-in function.
-This will get you through the process of contributing and get you familiar with how to get code into Dark.
+This will get you through the process of contributing and get you familiar with how to get code into Darklang.

 _We're assuming you've got the repo is set up and the `builder` script is running (or if you're running the devcontainer in VSCode, that the devcontainer